| expand content | forums | advertise |

 http://209.85.171.100:55641/announce

 The above is just an example.
-You will need to substitute it with your IP address and port number.
+You will need to substitute it with your IP address and port number you obtained above.

 We will need this tracker URL later, so note it down somewhere for now.